Florida voters already casting ballots in presidential race

-Voting has already begin in Florida, whose 29 electoral college votes will be critical in the presidential election.
+Voting has already begun in Florida, whose 29 electoral college votes will be critical in the presidential election.

 The Department of State reported Saturday that more than 6,600 vote-by-mail ballots have already been returned and more than 5 million others have been requested.
 That could put Florida on a pace to double the number of people who voted by mail in the 2016 presidential election.